Efficient Error-tolerant Search on Knowledge Graphs: Problem Definition

 \begin{definition}{(Edge-preserving Isomorphism)} A graph $G$ is edge-preserving isomorphic to a graph $G'$, denoted as $G\simeq G'$, if there is a bijective function $\mu$ from the nodes of $G$ to the nodes of $G'$ such that for every edge $n_1 \xrightarrow{l} n_{2}$ in $G$, the edge $\mu(n_1) \xrightarrow{l} \mu(n_2)$ in $G'$. \end{definition}

-\begin{definition}{(Edge-preserving Edit Distance)} The edit distance between two non-isomorphic graphs $G$ and $G'$ is the minimum number of of edit operations that makes $G \simeq G'$. \end{definition}
+\begin{definition}{(Edge-preserving Edit Distance)} The edit distance between two non-isomorphic graphs $G$ and $G'$ is the minimum number of edit operations that makes $G \simeq G'$. \end{definition}

-Generally, edit operations include insertion, deletion and substitution of edges or nodes.
-Our discussions in this paper focus on the substitution of edge labels.
-However, our algorithms can easily be extended to support other two edit operations.
+\begin{definition}{(Error-tolerant Exemplar Query)} An error-tolerant exemplar query is a pair $(Q,t)$ where $Q$ is a connected graph and $t \in R$ is a threshold.
+The answer to query $(Q,t)$ on a knowledge graph $D$ is the set of all subgraphs $S$ in $D$ such that $S$ becomes edge-isomorphic to $Q$ after applying some edit operations to $Q$, $S$ or both, and the cost of those operations does not exceed the threshold $t$. \end{definition}

-\begin{definition}{(Error-tolerant Exemplar Query)} An error-tolerant exemplar query is a query that may contain error on the edge labels and may not perfectly match relevant answers. \end{definition}
+Edit operations generally include insertion, deletion and substitution of edge or node labels, and these operations may be applied to both query and data graphs.
+Without loss of generality, we limit the edit operations only to the queries.
+Note that not all edit operations are applicable in an edge-preserving isomorphism, where the relationships (edges), and not the entities (nodes), are considered in the match.
+In particular, label substitutions are limited to edge labels, and inserting an edge to the query graph may be ignored (this would actually restrict a query, since the new edge will be an additional constraint that the candidate answers would have to satisfy, while our goal is to relax the query).
+This reduces the edit operations to edge deletion (which simplifies and relaxes a query) and edge label substitution (which enables matching with synonyms).

-In the rest of paper, we will use the term query for an error-tolerant exemplar query and the relevant answers to denote the query result set.
+Observe also that in general, each edit operation may have a different cost.
+For example, substituting a label may be less costly when the two labels are synonyms.
+To simplify the presentation, we assume all edit operations have the same cost, and may sometime refer to the edit threshold $t$ as the number of edit operations that are allowed.
+We will refer to error-tolerant exemplar queries simply as queries.

-\begin{definition}{(Query Cost Model)} A query cost model is a parametric equations that estimates the cost of an algorithm or a query plan, in terms of the number of operations (I/O and CPU) that is needed to evaluate the query. \end{definition}
+Despite the aforementioned assumptions, our approach can be further generalized, removing some of the constraints above.
+We discuss some of these extensions in Section~\ref{sec:extensions}.

-{\bf Problem Statement:} We aim to address the following two problems.
-(1) Given an ETEQ in the form of a query graph $q$ and an edit distance threshold $t$, we aim to efficiently retrieve all relevant answers in a data graph that are edge-preserving isomorphic to $q$ with at most $t$ edit operations.
-(2) Given two algorithms for the problem in (1), we aim to compare their costs in terms of a cost model and find out the conditions under which one algorithm outperforms the other.
+\para{Problem Statement:} Given an ETEQ in the form of a query graph $q$ and an edit distance threshold $t$, we aim to efficiently retrieve all relevant answers in a data graph that are edge-preserving isomorphic to $q$ with edit cost at most $t$.